DaryleH98/AirspaceDroneMobility/data/README.md

 Data Processing
-Data were processed using Spark on an AWS EC2 cluster.
+Processed historical weather data using Spark on an AWS EC2 cluster.